ElMassimo/js_from_routes/README.md

   an error that is easier to detect than a 404.
 - We can embed the the HTTP verb in the helper.
 Changing the verb in the route causes the JS code to be regenerated, no need to update the consumer!

+Read more about it in the [blog announcement](https://maximomussini.com/posts/js-from-routes/).

 ### Installation 💿